heathermusson/heathermusson/README.md

 I'm Heather Musson, a third year Software Engineering student at the University of Waterloo.
 I love all things frontend, and the creation of amazing user interfaces.
 I am always looking to learn cutting-edge technologies, and be a part of challenging projects.
 Currently, I am:

-- 👀 Looking forward to my Winter 2021 internship at Facebook <!-- 🏢 Working at Shopify as a Web Developer intern -->
+- 👀 Looking for a Fall 2021 internship <!-- 👀 Looking forward to my Winter 2021 internship at Facebook 🏢 Working at Shopify as a Web Developer intern -->
-- 🔮 Reminiscing about my past internships at Shopify, and Smile.io
+- 🔮 Reminiscing about my past internships at Facebook, Shopify, and Smile.io
 - 📔 Improving my skills in ReactJS, GraphQL, and Ruby on Rails
-- 👩 Working on my <a href="https://github.com/Team-Chicken-Nuggets/fydp-backend">Final Year Design Project</a>
+- 👩 Working on my <a href="https://github.com/Team-Chicken-Nuggets/server">Final Year Design Project</a>
 <!-- - 🎨 Learning <a href="https://shopify.github.io/liquid/">Liquid</a> while designing and building several Shopify themes -->

 Checkout my <a href="https://heathermusson.com">portfolio</a>, or send me an email at havmusso@uwaterloo.ca.